JustASimpleTestOrg/yayayayay/post.md

 ## Markdown authoring from github fork

-This is so cool, I'm going to update my git repo.
+This is so cool, I'm going to update my git repo. updated.

 Type markdown to author your post...